 Isolation Day 14: We had to call the fire department due to a “fault” alarm and the upstairs neighbors smelling something burning.
 We got three firetrucks, about half a dozen firemen (must have been a slow night for Bristol Fire) and ANOTHER HUMAN WAS IN OUR FLAT.
 They were wearing latex gloves and we had to perform that most intricate of ballets: the social distance dance.
+We were kept up until 2 am.
 But, since none of us have any plans for tomorrow anyway (except perhaps a church service on youtube), no one’s too worried about the loss of sleep.
 The blessing and the curse of COVID.

 Times are strange, my friends, and if you’re anything like me, it’s been a bit overwhelming to know how to handle it all.
 In some ways, it’s not all that different.
 I still have homework, I’m still in touch with friends and family.
 I’ve even had (digital) coffee or drinks with a few people, and a family movie night.
 In some ways, I cherish this time.
 For a brief moment, life is happening at real speed, not in fast forward.
 I get to see the sun every day instead of being stuck in class or a computer lab.
 (Responsibly, don’t worry.
 Only on my daily walk or into the garden.)
 People are being kind to each other.
 Rainbows and teddy bears have appeared in windows to encourage the world to hope and to entertain children walking around the neighborhoods.
 We cheer for our heroes.
 But in some ways, it’s horrible.
 The lack of physical touch is a bit painful.
 I miss dancing and laughing with friends and seeing other faces without looking through a screen.
 The number of cases climbs.
 The death toll rises.